spree-contrib/spree_active_shipping/README.md

 So far, this gem supports getting quotes from UPS, USPS, Canada Post, and FedEx.
 In general, you will need a developer account to get rates.
 Please contact the shipping vendor that you wish to use about generating a developer account.

 Once you have an account, you can go to the active shipping settings admin configuration screen to set the right fields.
-You need to set all of the Orgin Address fields and the fields for the carrier you wish to use.
+You need to set all of the Origin Address fields and the fields for the carrier you wish to use.
 To set the settings through a config file, you can assign values to the settings like so:

 ```ruby
 Spree::ActiveShipping::Config[:ups_login]